FRC4130/2022-Robot-Code/README.md

 # FRC4130 2022-Robot-Code
 ## ultrasonic-dev
+!DO NOT MERGE INTO MAIN UNTIL FURTHER NOTICE!<br>
-Branch for testing of ultrasonic sensors
+Branch for testing of ultrasonic sensors.<br>
+Comments have been left in IndexTele.java to explain the example.